placeAtlas/atlas-2022/README.md

 ---

-*You can check out the website at by clicking [here](https://place-atlas.stefanocoding.me/).*
+*You can check out the website by clicking [here](https://place-atlas.stefanocoding.me/).*

-To submit new entries or request changes to existing ones, please visist [/r/placeAtlas2](https://www.reddit.com/r/placeAtlas2/).
+To submit new entries or request changes to existing ones, please visit [/r/placeAtlas2](https://www.reddit.com/r/placeAtlas2/).

 # How To Contribute